Why Children Throw Things When Angry

 When should I get specialist help?

 Get extra help sooner if objects are being thrown at people, there is meaningful risk of injury, the behaviour is escalating, school and home are both struggling, or you cannot identify a pattern even after tracking.
-For BPMS, the best fit is usually when you can focus on one main behaviour and the throwing seems linked to repeated situations, triggers, or responses.
+A focused behaviour-support approach is more likely to be useful when you can define one main behaviour and the throwing seems linked to repeated situations, triggers, or responses.

 A calmer way to move forward